This article has links to products and services we love, which we may make commission from.

 There is always something going down on Dirty 6th, but please be warned that the street gets messy on weekends.

 - Stubb’s Bar-B-Q.

-» Want more music?
-This three-hour music tour lead by a musician sells out fast
+Want more music?
+This three-hour music tour led by a musician sells out fast.

 9. Be Cute at Austin’s Rainbow House

-I’ve died and woke up in Instagram heaven.
+I’ve died and woke up in social media photography heaven.

 10. Up For Swinging?

-There are two spots that you can climb into a hammock while you drink an alcoholic beverage or coffee (hot not recommended).
+There are two spots where you can climb into a hammock while you drink an alcoholic beverage or coffee.

-First up is the area outside of Revival Coffee Shop which is shared with a food truck.
+First up is the area outside of Revival Coffee Shop (1405 E 7th St), which is shared with a food truck.

 The next hammock stop can be found at the food trucks on East 6th, across from 1660 food trucks.